canoo/enterprise-js-workspace/README.md

 1.6 Phantom.js
 --------------

-To To run the Buster.js tests in a headless browser install the WebKit headless browser [Phantom.js][11] from http://phantomjs.org
+In order to run the Buster.js tests in a headless browser install the WebKit headless browser [Phantom.js][11] from http://phantomjs.org

+Now you should be ready to checkout and run the exersices.

 2.0 Project setup